Barcelona Family Vacation

 Nonetheless, my husband got on the bandwagon about a year ago when he decided that the kids were old enough to travel to Europe.
 He picked Barcelona because he’s obsessed with Barςa Futbul and has the kids equally well versed in La Liga.
 It probably was not a coincidence that our hotel was walking distance to Barςa’s stadium, Camp Nou, and also the place where the players stay during home games.
 Unfortunately, we missed the team by a day.
 (The game schedule wasn’t out yet when we booked our flights.)

-Adjusting to the time change after a red eye was brutal for me and the kids but husband is an early bird so he waited for us to get up impatiently most of the week.
+Adjusting to the time change after a red-eye was brutal for me and the kids but my husband is an early bird so he waited for us to get up impatiently most of the week.
 Thankfully, our travel agent scored us Club Room access which meant we had access to free food and drinks nearly 24/7.
 Despite a late start, we set out each day to knock off some of the tourist items on our list: Gaudi architecture including Park Guell, Picasso Museum, and La Rambla.
 But, as it turns out, we seemed to get the most enjoyment out of other things: avoiding pickpocketers, feeding the pigeons, and eating Spanish food.
 I have a story for each of these.

-It all started when our 10-year-old neighbor, Henry, warned us about pickpockers.
+It all started when our 10-year-old neighbor, Henry, warned us about pickpocketers.
 He is wise for his age, having just returned from Paris.
 The minute we landed in Barcelona, my kids were on high alert.
-They carried their backpacks backwards so that they could hug them to their chests.
+They carried their backpacks backward so that they could hug them to their chests.
 They looked at everyone with deep suspicion and they insisted that I leave my purse in the room safe.

 All was well until our last sightseeing day.
 We decided to take the subway to La Rambla because it was challenging to find a cab back that seats 5 people.
 When we sat down in our subway seat, we heard a scuffle near the subway door.
 One man seemed to threaten a group of three people (two men and a woman).
 He clutched the sleeve of one guy and made him empty his pockets.
 The woman had to hand over her purse.
 Would we be shaken down next?!